Xenora-code/Endfield-Mod-Framework/AK EF GUI/CONTRIBUTING.md

 - Submit a PR
 - Follow code style

-No cheat or exploit code will be accepted.
+No exploit code will be accepted.